Analysis | Marjorie Taylor Greene’s years-long campaign to disparage and attack Alexandria Ocasio-Cortez

 April 21.
 Greene confronts Ocasio-Cortez on the House floor to challenge her to a debate.
 Ocasio-Cortez apparently tells her to come back when she's actually read the Green New Deal legislation.

 April 22.
 Now having read the bill, Greene renews her request that Ocasio-Cortez debate her “Communists manifesto.”

-In a video, Greene says that a refusal to debate will show that Ocasio-Cortez is “a scared little girl that is pretty stupid and doesn't know anything about the economy or economics.”
+In a video, Greene says that a refusal to debate will show that Ocasio-Cortez is “a scared little girl that is pretty stupid and doesn’t know anything about the economy or economics.”

 May 12.
 Greene attempts to confront Ocasio-Cortez outside the House chamber, as witnessed by two Washington Post reporters.